Parsing and evaluating problems¶

 The evaluator returns a polars Dataframe with each decision variable, objective, constraint and extra function as their own column.

-You can keep studying the various parsers found in the modules JSON parser and Infix parser, and the evalutors found in the modules Generic evaluator, Pyomo evaluator, [GurobipyEvaluator][desdeo.problem.gurobipy_evaluator], and Evaluator.
+You can keep studying the various parsers found in the modules JSON parser and Infix parser, and the evaluators found in the modules Polars evaluator, Pyomo evaluator, Sympy evaluator, Gurobipy evaluator, and Simulator evaluator.
 If you are interested in how to solve a multiobjective optimization problem, then the section Scalarization is a good place to check out.